 Luna provides AI and computer vision to manage how micromobility vehicles are ridden and parked

-Luna’s solution provides real time and irrefutable confirmation to operators and cities that scooters are riding in the right lane, avoiding pedestrians and are parked correctly.
+Luna’s solution provides real time and irrefutable confirmation to operators and cities that Light Electric Vehicles (LEVs) are riding in the right lane, avoiding pedestrians and are parked correctly.
 Luna’s ‘camera as a sensor’ solution also generates valuable and actionable data insights for a variety of smart city applications.

 Urban Mobility Safety Platform